Who Can Be An Executor?

 2. Persons ineligible in court's discretion.
 The court may declare ineligible to act as fiduciary a person unable to read and write the English language.

-A decedent can nominate who she/he wants to appoint as their executor so long as it follows the statute as noted above.
-The decedent’s nominee for a fiduciary in a Will is given great deference by the court especially in the absence of an actual statutory basis for disqualifying the nominee.
-Although that is not an absolute outcome, a clear showing must be made that the decedents’ choice of fiduciary must be unfit as per the criteria laid out in the Surrogate Court Procedure Act to be precluded from serving as the fiduciary.
+Accordingly, you can nominate whomever you want as your executor so long as you comply with the statute as noted above.
+Your nominee for a fiduciary in a Will is given great deference by the court especially in the absence of an actual statutory basis for disqualifying the nominee.
+Although that is not an absolute outcome, a clear showing must be made that your choice of fiduciary is unfit as per the criteria laid out in the Surrogate Court Procedure Act to be precluded from serving as the fiduciary.

 If you have estate questions, give us a call at 516-570-4016 to discuss your matter to see how we can help you.